 Meeting Basic Competencies.
-New students are required to have completed a specific number of courses in the areas of American history, English, laboratory science, mathematics, and social science.
-Students who are exempt from these requirements include transfer students with 36 or more transferable semester hours, students admitted by

-GED, and students who are 22 years of age or older by the first day of the semester.
+New students are required to have completed a specific number of courses in the areas of American history, English, laboratory science, mathematics, social science, fine arts and foreign language.
+Students who are exempt from these requirements include students who have completed an Arizona General Education Curriculum (AGEC) or an associate degree, students admitted by GED, and students who are 22 years of age or older by the first day of the semester of admission.
 An admitted student who needs to meet competencies in one or more of these areas must satisfy the requirement within one year of the beginning of the student's first semester at ASU.
-Subject competencies in each area may be met by earning a grade of "D" or better at ASU in an appropriate course(s) as listed in the "Basic Competencies" table.
+Subject competencies in each area may be met by earning a grade of "D" or higher at ASU in an appropriate course(s) as listed in the "Basic Competencies" table, page 72.

 Appealing Basic Competencies.
 A student who has not met all basic competencies at the end of one calendar year after the student's initial date of enrollment is not permitted to continue at ASU.
-Each student is notified that he or she may not register or, if already
+Each student is notified that he or she may not register or, if already registered, that the registration has been canceled.